 Section 8 protects people, not places, against unjustified intrusions on their privacy interests (Hunter v.
 Southam Inc., 2 S.C.R.
 145 at 159; R. v.
 Gomboc, 3 S.C.R.
 211 at paragraphs 17, 75).
 As demonstrated by Hunter v.
 Southam, the protection of people includes corporations as legal persons.
 The purpose of section 8 is to prevent unjustified searches before they happen, not simply to determine after the fact whether they ought to have occurred in the first place (Hunter v.
 Southam at page 160).

 The values underlying the privacy interest protected by section 8 are dignity, integrity and autonomy (R. v.
 Plant, 3 S.C.R.
 281 at page 292).
 The protection section 8 provides for privacy ― personal, territorial and informational — is essential not only to human dignity, but also to the functioning of our democratic society.
+As such, section 8 protects a sphere of individual autonomy within which people have the right “to be let alone” and on which the state cannot intrude without permission (R. v.
+Ahmad, 2020 SCC 11 at paragraph 38).
 At the same time, section 8 permits reasonable searches and seizures in recognition that the state’s legitimate interest in advancing its goals or enforcing its laws will sometimes require a degree of intrusion into the private sphere (Goodwin v.
 British Columbia (Superintendent of Motor Vehicles), 3 S.C.R.
 250 at paragraph 55).